Mazirbe

 Mazirbe (Irē or Piški Īra, Klein-Irben) is a village place in Kolka Parish, Talsi Municipality, Latvia 18 km southwest of Kolka.
 It is one of twelve Livonian villages on Līvõd rānda - the Livonian Coast.
 Mazirbe is the cultural capital of the Livonians.

-The modern Livonian flag (introduced in the 1920s) is green for the forests, white for the sandy beaches of the coast, and blue for the sea.
-Since the cultural awakening known as the Atmoda, it has flown over the Livonian House of the People (Lībiešu tautas nams or Līvu tautas nams, Līvõd rovkuodā), a cultural centre dating from 1938 built in the heart of the village with the support of linguistic cousins in Hungary, Finland and Estonia.
+The flag of the Livonians has flown over the Livonian House of the People (Lībiešu tautas nams or Līvu tautas nams, Līvõd rovkuodā), a cultural centre dating from 1938, built in the heart of the village with the support of linguistic cousins in Hungary, Finland and Estonia.
 Inside is a small museum showing photos of past generations of Livonians.
 On the first Sunday of August there is a Livonian gathering here, culminating in a procession to the beach where a wreath is cast into the sea in remembrance of fishermen who have met watery deaths.
 A camp for young people where only Livonian is spoken is held for a week beforehand.
 The Mazirbe plague stone is a unique feature of the village.

+The name of the village in both Livonian and Latvian translates to 'Small Irbe/Irā', as opposed to Lielirbe or 'Great Irbe/Irā'.